wkaisertexas/wkaisertexas.github.io/src/content/blog/hashmaps-versus-vectors.md

 ## Problems

 JavaScript’s Just In Time (JIT) compilation was finicky during testing.
 Initially, like _Rust_ and _Java_, the output of search was unsaved.
 This lead the compiler to feel fit to omit this section of code, resulting in zero lookup times.
 Preallocating an array with 1,000,000 elements was sufficient to trick the JIT to stop this behavior.
 Furthermore, JIT compilation only takes place after several runs.
-Practically speaking, this means JavaScript functions can experience a “cold start” of low performance before reaching a steady-state, optimized equilibrium.
+Practically speaking, JavaScript functions can experience a “cold start” of low performance before reaching a steady-state, optimized equilibrium.

 ## Code